skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 10. Connect the clock signal (the normal one, not the one for the RC circuit) to pin 2
 11. Connect the 4 least significant A pins of the tri-state buffer (big endian) to the inputs of 4-bit counter  (little endian)
     * \\((A, A8), (B, A7), (C, A6), (D, A5)\\)
-12. Connect all A pins of the tri-state buffer to the BUS.
+12. Connect all A pins of the tri-state buffer to the Bus.
 13. Set the clear pin of the counter to high as that one is active low

 #### Tinkercad